billfitzgerald/infosec-primer/testing_scenarios.md

 </figure>
 </div>

-Note that the URL shown in the browser when sensitive info is displayed may not correspond to the exact request that loaded the sensitive information itself.
+Note that the URL shown in the browser when sensitive information is displayed may not correspond to the exact request that loaded the sensitive information itself.
 Using a proxy to observe all the requests generated when a page of interest is displayed can be helpful in finding which URLs to look for in the browser's cache storage.

-Additionally, if specific pages looks like they might contain sensitive information, you can do additional testing using ZAP Proxy logs cross referenced against the contents of the browser cache.
+Additionally, if specific pages look like they might contain sensitive information, you can do additional testing using ZAP Proxy logs cross-referenced with the contents of the browser cache.
 This will allow you to focus more precisely on specific pages.

 ### E4.3.5 Recommended Test Steps

 Perform the browser-based history test on a representative page containing user information.
-Using browsing history, proxy logs and response headers as a guide for pages of interest, inspect the browser's disk cache for stored pages containing sensitive information in the page contents or URL.
+Using browsing history, proxy logs, and response headers as a guide for pages of interest, inspect the browser's disk cache for stored pages containing sensitive information in the page contents or URL.

 * * *